A new anisotropic bending model for nonlinear shells: Comparison with existing models and isogeometric finite element implementation: Bending constitution

 \section{Bending constitution}

 This section presents hyperelastic bending models for thin shells.
 We first summarize existing bending models and then propose a new nonlinear, anisotropic bending model.
-In each subsection we state the surface energy per unit area and then define the stress and moment calculated using Eq.~\eqref{eq:TauMo}.
+In each subsection we state the surface energy per unit area and then define the membrane and bending stresses calculated using Eq.~\eqref{eq:TauMo}.